A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Empirical Analysis

-\paragraph{Tasks.} We follow \citet{liu-etal-2024-lost} to adopt two benchmarks emphasizing long-range reasoning where models must process and retrieve information from extended contexts.
-These include: \textit{(i) Multi-Document Question Answering} (MDQA), where the input consists of multiple documents and a question, requiring the model to identify the relevant document and generate an answer; and \textit{(ii) Key-Value Pair Retrieval} (KVPR), where the input consists of multiple KV pairs represented as 128-bit randomly generated UUIDs.
-The number of documents or KV pairs is chosen so that the total context length $n \in \{300, 1K, 2K, 4K\}$.
+\paragraph{Tasks.} We follow \citet{liu-etal-2024-lost} to adopt two benchmarks emphasizing long-range reasoning where models must process and retrieve information from extended contexts: \textit{(i) Multi-Document Question Answering} (MDQA), where the input contains multiple documents and a question, requiring the model to identify the relevant document and answer; and \textit{(ii) Key--Value Pair Retrieval} (KVPR), where the input contains multiple KV pairs represented as 128-bit random universally unique identifiers.
+The number of documents or KV pairs yields total context length $n \in \{300, 1K, 2K, 4K\}$.
 While absolute performance varies across tasks, we report averaged results across tasks as consistent representational trends are observed.

-\paragraph{Probing Classifiers.} For each input (instruction, documents/KV pairs, question), we extract its final token representation, $h^{(l)}_T \in \mathbb{R}^d$, from each layer $l$ where $d$ is the hidden size, following prior work \cite{knowbutdonttell}.
+\paragraph{Probing Classifiers.} For each input (instruction, documents/KV pairs, question), we extract its final token representation, $h^{(l)}_T \in \mathbb{R}^d$, from each Layer~$l$ where $d$ is the hidden size, following prior work \cite{knowbutdonttell}.
 In SSMs, the final token summarizes the entire context due to sequential state propagation.
 For each layer, we train a linear probe $f^l: \mathbb{R}^d \to \mathbb{R}^C$ to minimize the cross-entropy loss:

 where $C$ is the number of classes (e.g., number of KV pairs in KVPR), $M$ is the number of train samples, $y_{i,c}$ is the true label and $\hat{y}_{i,c}^l$ is the softmax prediction of data sample $i$.